MissProgramm/demo/README.md

  through this , customize the components ; its properties ; we can pass single data ; double data ; object data

 #  useState()
- its for tracing the state of functional component ,its the counter for updation by using this , components are going to be re-render outside components are not allowed to access state .state's data cannot be share to outside variable can't be changed after declaration but state can be change after re-render.
+ -its for tracing the state of functional component ,its the counter for updation -by using this , components are going to be re-render outside components are not allowed to access state .state's data cannot be share to outside -variable can't be changed after declaration but state can be change after re-render.
+ -by state variable , keep component controlled . and put value of state in component where you can displayed (synchronized).

 #  View
  its component , like a div tag  ,

 #   Text
  component , like paragraph tag ,

 # TextInput
  its for input from user , fro taking the input in textbox

 #  Image
  by saving picture => require function stores the path of pic by copy link => paste the link of uri

 # ScrollView
  for scrolling the images

 # TouchableOpacity()
  not only make button, its also making other things like images clickable onPress() its attribute in touchableopacity() where define the function;firstly u can write fucntion here ;secondly u can just call function by its name here ; thirdly value pass by parameters through fucntion then i have to define other function which call the real fucntion and then pass value

+# StatusBar
+  you can hide it
+  change color

+# ActivityIndicator
+  its a loader that can be render in a condition when data is not found then it can be shows like a small circle

+#